GLOBAL MARKETS-Euro gains on EU recovery-fund plan, oil climbs

 Permits for future construction tumbled, adding to data showing the pandemic will drive the deepest U.S. economic contraction in the second quarter since the Great Depression.

-The euro EUR= rose 0.23% to $1.0937, and was up more than 1% against the dollar since the Franco-German plan for a 500 billion euro European Union recovery fund was announced Monday.
+The euro EUR= rose 0.23% to $1.0937 and was up more than 1% against the dollar since the Franco-German plan for a 500 billion euro European Union recovery fund was announced on Monday.

-"The Franco-German proposals are ambitious, targeted and, of course, welcome," European Central Bank President Christine Lagarde said of the plan, which would move the EU in the direction of a so-called "transfer union."
+"The Franco-German proposal represents a material step forward towards harnessing joint fiscal capacity to provide sustained fiscal stimulus to support the economic recovery," said Lee Hardman, currency analyst at MUFG.

 Federal Reserve Chair Jerome Powell said in testimony before lawmakers that the Coronavirus Aid, Relief and Economic Security (CARES) Act passed in March was "critical" to the Fed's ability to expand credit to offset the economic blow from the coronavirus.